zdql/Terra-Smart-Contract-Tutorial/README.md

 Now, with our contract written, it is time to compile and deploy the contract to our localTerra environment.

 To compile our contract, we will need to set up our environment properly by installing LocalTerra and Terra Core.
-This article from Terra's docs detail these steps accurately. https://docs.terra.money/Tutorials/Smart-contracts/Set-up-local-environment.html#install-terra-core-locally
+This article from Terra's docs detail these steps carefully. https://docs.terra.money/Tutorials/Smart-contracts/Set-up-local-environment.html#install-terra-core-locally

 To compile our contract, we will use the command: